Clinical and diagnostic significance of isolated detection of IgA antibodies to deamidated gliadin peptides in IgA nephropathy patients

 Abstract

-Objective: To establish the clinical and diagnostic role of DGP IgA AB in patients with IgA-N for the development of additional personalized clinical approaches and optimization of treatment strategies.
+Objective: To establish the clinical and diagnostic role of anti-DGP IgA in IgAN patients for the development of additional personalized clinical approaches and optimization of treatment strategies.

 Conclusion.
-The obtained results indicate the significance of DGP IgA AB as a potential marker of the risk of IgA-N progression.
-Further study of the influence of food antigens on the immune response in IgA-N opens up new prospects for the development of effective treatment methods.
+The obtained results indicate the possibility of using anti-DGP IgA as a potential risk marker for IgAN progression.
+Further studies into the effect of food antigens on the immune response in IgAN opens up new prospects for the development of effective treatment methods.

 About the Authors